BlinkUX/sequelize-mock/docs/api/model.md

 <a name="upsert"></a>
 ## upsert(values) -> Promise.&#60;Boolean&#62;

-Attempts to save an instance with the given options.
-By default will return true <br>**Alias** insertOrUpdate
+Executes a mock query to upsert an Instance with the given properties.
+Without any other configuration, the default behavior when no queueud query result is present is to return the `options.createdDefault` value indicating if a new item has been created <br>**Alias** insertOrUpdate

 ###  Parameters